 The Arminian Controversy and Puritan Dissent

 In the late 1620s, Puritans were divided into two factions: one believed in reforming the Church of England from within, while the other, known as the Separatists, deemed the Church irredeemably corrupt, advocating complete separation.

 This divisive atmosphere set the stage for Thomas Lambert’s contemplation of emigrating to the New World in 1630.
 Although he faced no direct religious persecution in his Kent locale, being a separatist exposed him to the threat of imprisonment in London for anti-Church of England activities.
 Initiating discussions with Reverend John White of the Dorchester Company, a part of the Massachusetts Bay Company, Thomas, having lost two wives, saw the journey as an adventurous escape from his single life—an experience akin to being an astronaut in his time.
 Little did he anticipate that this venture would weave his family into the tapestry of deafness history in the New World, particularly in Massachusetts and the United States.

-Being promised land in Dorchester, Massachusetts by Reverend White, Thomas decided to join the Pilgrims in the new world as part of the “Great Migration.”
-To Thomas, it was going to be an exciting adventure into the unknown, full of new sights and freedom from the fear of religious persecution by Charles I and others
+Promised land in Dorchester, Massachusetts, by Reverend White, Thomas eagerly joined the Pilgrims in the “Great Migration,” envisioning an exciting journey into the unknown, free from the specter of religious persecution under Charles I and others.